MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-setwindowshookexa.md

 </dl>
 </td>
 <td width="60%">
  Installs a hook procedure that monitors low-level keyboard input events.
-For more information, see the <a href="/previous-versions/windows/desktop/legacy/ms644985(v=vs.85)">LowLevelKeyboardProc</a> hook procedure.
+For more information, see the [LowLevelKeyboardProc](/windows/win32/winmsg/lowlevelkeyboardproc) hook procedure.

 </td>
 </tr>